 - Bangkok: This is the hectic heart of the backpacker scene in Southeast Asia.
 Many travelers, myself included, hate it when they first arrive but dig a little deeper and you will come to love it.
 There are plenty of temples, palaces and markets to explore and the nightlife is fantastic.
 My first time in Bangkok, the city ate me alive and emptied my wallet in under 24 hours.
 Having become a regular visitor since, I now love the city and have come to be more aware of potential scams, such as the long running Bangkok Tuk Tuk scam, which often aim to target visitors in their first few days of arrival.
 Keep your wits about you in this city of saints and sinners!

 - Chiang Mai: Most backpackers end up in this leafy laid back city at some point and with good reason.
 The historical, yet surprising cosmopolitan, walled city is surrounded by jungle and amazing hillside landscape starting just a short ride from the city centre.
 The area has become well known for home stay and hill-tribe trekking in Thailand.
 One downside however is that the treks here can sometimes feel unfortunately commercialised.
 I suggest either trekking elsewhere such as a national park or heading out on a longer trek to discover some more untouched areas.
 The city itself is well worth visiting if not only for the vast array of temples, then for the quaint coffee shops that seem to match them in numbers, often serving locally grown coffee bean and free wifi.
 Prices for Thai massage are some of the cheapest Ive come across and the massive night market is one of the best places to pick up souvenirs in the country.
+There are some great trekking opportunities from Chiang Mai around the Myanmar border area.

 - Khao Yai National Park: Just three hours north of Bangkok, this park is a great place to find wild elephants as well as hike and swim.